-For those of you that know that haunted houses are simply fake and that costume parties are just your coworkers dressed up as Dracula, may I suggest something a little more, real?
+For those of you that know that haunted houses are simply fake and that costume parties are just your coworkers dressed up as Dracula, may I suggest a NYC Halloween activity that’s a little more, real?

 There are four tours to choose from, Greenwich Village, East Village, West Village and Five Points.
-With each walking tour being under 3 miles, you can expect roughly an hour and a half of thrilling and funny stories shared by charismatic guides.
+Each walking tour is under 3 miles which will will give you roughly an hour and a half of thrilling and funny stories shared by charismatic guides.

 Taking a tour is one of my favorite things to do every Halloween in New York City, since it’s interesting to learn creepy facts about the streets I walk every day.
-However sometimes the tales hit a little too close to home, and that’s where the real fun happens.
+Sometimes the tales hit a little too close to home, and that’s where the real fun happens.

-Address: 1357 Broadway # 127, New York, NY 10018, however the meeting point for your specific tour will be emailed to you after booking your tickets.
+Address: The meeting point for your specific tour will be emailed to you after booking your tickets.

 Trick or Drink at the Halloween Bar Crawl